drteeth/elixir-es-cqrs/slides.md

 * Eventually consistent.

 ???

+# Searching is an example of another alternative representation, this time it's eventually consistent and can't participate in transactions.

 * We turn to search engines to provide our user with the searching they expect.
 * These live outside of the safety of our database transactions (yes, I know postgres can do it), and we often turn to application level callbacks to keep them in sync with our system of record (or database).